miha-stopar/crypto-notes/zkp.md

 # ZKPs

-Some more info is in [proofs1.md](https://github.com/miha-stopar/crypto-notes/blob/master/proofs1.md).
+This tries to be a synopsis of ZKPs.
+Some more info (but also more scattered and not really organized) is in [proofs1.md](https://github.com/miha-stopar/crypto-notes/blob/master/proofs1.md).

 There are two crucial properties about ZKPs:

- * proof of knowledge - there exists an algorithm which can extract the knowledge if prover is used as a black-box and can be rewinded
+ * proof of knowledge - there exists an algorithm which can extract the knowledge if the prover is used as a black-box and can be rewinded
  * zero knowledge - there exists a simulator which can simulate accepting transcripts which cannot be distinguished from the transcripts with a real verifier

 In Schnorr protocol the extractor goes like: